lukeed/taskr/README.md

 // package.json
 {
   "scripts": {
-    "build": "fly task1 task2"
+    "build": "taskr foo bar"
   }
 }
 ```

 ## API

-### Fly
+### Taskr

-Fly itself acts as a "parent" class to its `Task` children.
-Because of this, Fly's methods are purely executive; aka, they manage Tasks and tell them how & when to run.
+Taskr itself acts as a "parent" class to its `Task` children.
+Because of this, Taskr's methods are purely executive; aka, they manage Tasks and tell them how & when to run.

-#### fly.start(task, [options])
+#### Taskr.start(task, [options])
 Yield: `Any`<br>
 Start a Task by its name; may also pass initial values.
 Can return anything the Task is designed to.